godaddy/tartufo/docs/source/configuration.rst

 .. note::

-    Currently all 3 formats of signature exclusions are supported.
+    Currently both formats of signature exclusions are supported.
 However, only `TOML`_ `array of tables`_ format will be supported in future versions.

 .. _limiting-scans-by-paths: